Hiring construction workers is challenging when competition for skilled labor is high and project demands keep growing.

 Develop apprenticeship programs

-Creating apprenticeship programs within your organization can be a great way to develop your existing workers’ skills in training and help you find new talent.
+Creating apprenticeship programs within your organization can be a great way to develop your existing workers’ skills through training and help you find new talent.

 These programs combine on-the-job training with classroom instruction, providing apprentices with a comprehensive skill set.
-Apprentices work under experienced mentors, gaining practical experience on various tasks and projects.
-Many apprenticeships lead to full-time hires.
+Apprentices work under mentors, gaining practical experience on various tasks and projects.
+According to official statistics, 90% of apprentices remain employed after completing their program, making this one of the most reliable pathways to full-time hires.

 Measure the impact